 ♦ Becoming a Stephen Minister

 Stephen Ministers complete 30-40 hours of primary training, as well as continuing education to prepare them to be a spiritual presence to their assigned care receivers.
 Qualities of a Stephen Minister include being: a spiritual person, a caring individual, having good listening skills, reliable and trustworthy, are free to share their faith and are willing to trust God with healing.
-If this is of interest to you, contact Katherine Baker (398-6767).

 Stephen Ministers are assigned to a particular care receiver based on experience and personality.
 This one-to-one relationship pairs men with men and women with women.
 They meet with their care receiver by appointment once per week for as long as needed.
 In times of crisis, they are available for telephone contact.
 The principle of total confidentiality is practiced (even with spouses, pastors and other Stephen Leaders).
 Stephen Ministers attend peer group supervision twice a month where they discuss their experiences, keeping specific information totally confidential.
 During supervision and support meetings, each Stephen Minister receives support and guidance from trained leaders and other Stephen Ministers.
 Additional support may be received from our Pastoral Advisor, Rev. Wally Mohr or one of our pastors.